kmpf/uap/doc/source/steps.rst

   - **cores** (int, required)    - default value: 10

-  - **nohits** (bool, required) -- Writes to a file the sequences that did                         not map to any of the specified genomes.
+  - **nohits** (bool, optional) -- Writes to a file the sequences that did                         not map to any of the specified genomes.
 This option                         is equivalent to specifying --tag --filter 0000                         (number of zeros corresponds to the number of genomes                         screened).
 By default the whole input file will be                         mapped, unless overridden by --subset.

-  - **subset** (int, required) -- Don't use the whole sequence file, but                         create a temporary dataset of this specified number                         of reads.
+  - **subset** (int, optional) -- Don't use the whole sequence file, but                         create a temporary dataset of this specified number                         of reads.
 The dataset created will be of approximately                         (within a factor of 2) of this size.
 If the real                         dataset is smaller than twice the specified size                         then the whole dataset will be used.
 Subsets will                         be taken evenly from throughout the whole original                         dataset.
-By Default FastQ Screen runs with this                         parameter set to 100000.
+By Default FastQ Screen runs with this                         parameter set to 100,000.
 To process an entire dataset                         however, adjust --subset to 0.

 **Required tools:** bowtie2, fastq_screen, mv, rm